asreview-ftm-hackathon/Visualization_VOSViewer_Mail_Domains/README.md

 - use date informtation to create time lapse visualization

 ## Applicability to larger dataset
 In principle, the method can be directly applied to a larger dataset (when preprocessing is done similar to the sample dataset).
-For a clear visualization, the cut-off value for which domains to include will need to be increased.
+For a clear visualization, a cut-off value for which domains to include can be used (e..g based on node weight and/or link strength).